Corporate governance 2017

 The objective of internal control aimed at reliable financial reporting is to ensure that the reporting is reliable and complies with generally accepted principles, applicable legislation and regulations governing the preparation of financial statements.
 The company uses centralized financial and cash management.
 Financial reporting is based on financial processes, in which dangerous combinations of duties are avoided, and on internal policies such as approval authorizations, the investment policy, the financing policy and the currency policy.
 The achievement of financial targets and balance sheet management are monitored through monthly Group-wide reports.
 Interim financial statements are drawn up quarterly.
 A semi-annual review is drawn up together with the interim financial statements for the first half-year.

-Nordic Morning releases annual corporate responsibility reports as part of annual reports.
+Nordic Morning Group releases annual corporate responsibility reports as part of annual reports.
 The report is prepared according to the GRI (Global Reporting Initiative) guidelines.
 The corporate responsibility program is based on the triple bottom line: people, profit and planet.
-The program is firmly integrated within Nordic Morning’s business strategy and supported by our values: renewal, respect and responsibility.
-The ultimate goal of Nordic Morning’s Board of Directors, the Board Committees and the Group Management Team is to operate our business in a responsible way.
+The program is firmly integrated within Nordic Morning Group’s business strategy and supported by our values: renewal, respect and responsibility.
+The ultimate goal of Nordic Morning Group’s Board of Directors, the Board Committees and other executives is to operate our business in a responsible way.

 Compensation of board members